2018 WWE Superstar Shake-up: Background

 The WWE Draft is an annual process used by the American professional wrestling promotion WWE while a brand extension, or brand split, is in effect.
 The original brand extension occurred from 2002 to 2011, while the second and current brand split began in 2016.
 During a brand extension, the company divides its roster into brands where the wrestlers exclusively perform for each brand's respective television show, and the draft is used to refresh the rosters of the brand divisions, typically between the Raw and SmackDown brands.

 In 2017, WWE rebranded the draft as the Superstar Shake-up to replace the traditional draft the company had done in 2016.
 On the April 9, 2018 episode of Monday Night Raw, WWE announced another Superstar Shake-up for the April 16 and 17 episodes of Raw and SmackDown, respectively.
 Instead of a traditional draft, the commissioners and general managers of Raw and SmackDown made trades and other deals behind the scenes between their respective talent, which also included the promotion and drafting of wrestlers from the NXT brand.
 On April 10, Paige, who had retired from in-ring competition the previous night, was introduced as SmackDown's new general manager.
 She replaced Daniel Bryan, who returned to being a full-time wrestler.

-Selection
+Selections

 Raw

 The following wrestlers and other personnel changed brands on the April 16 episode of Raw.

+Color at the top indicates the brand color of Raw as to Night 1 of the draft taking place on Raw separate from Night 2 of the draft taking place on SmackDown separate from the color blue that represents the brand SmackDown.

 SmackDown

 The following wrestlers and other personnel changed brands on the April 17 episode of SmackDown.

+Color at the top indicates the brand color of SmackDown as to Night 2 of the draft taking place on SmackDown separate from Night 1 of the draft taking place on Raw separate from the color red that represents the brand Raw.